muhammad-fiaz/logly/README.md

 Logly's core is implemented in Rust using tracing and exposed to Python via PyO3/Maturin for safety and performance.

-This README documents how to build, use, and extend the current MVP and which features are planned.

 <details>
 <summary><strong>Table of contents</strong></summary>